JAG3R/flower-knight-probability-calculator/README.md

     * accel(tornado): The next target(1)
     * decel(spiderweb): The next target(1)
     * end has no PART2.
+* Input your 5 teams mobility.
+You can also input 4 or 3 teams.(rare to use)
+If you want to find best mobility:team_speed=[0,0,0,0,0]
+team_speed=[727,727,727,727,727]
+shuffle=True:shuffle your mobility order to get a bit higher probability(may spend a little bit longer time)
+shuffle=False

 * Take level 12-4 for example:
 ![alt tag](https://raw.githubusercontent.com/JAG3R/flower-knight-probability-calculator/master/12-4(example).png)